Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Doob's -transform and guided processes

-where the final term on the right-hand-side is the $h$-transform at vertex $t$, i.e.\ $h_t(x_t) = p(x_{\cV_t} \mid x_t)$.
-Within the subtree with root vertex $t$, this can be interpreted as the likelihood of $x_t$.
-Note that the observations are dropped from the notation as they are fixed throughout.
+where the term on $h$ on the right-hand-side is the $h$-transform at vertex $t$, i.e.\ $h_t(x_t) = p(x_{\cV_t} \mid x_t)$ in Bayesian notation.
+Within the subtree with root vertex $t$, this can be interpreted as the likelihood of $x_t$ with respect to the measure $\lambda$.
+Alternatively, if we would imply a flat prior on $x_t$, then $h_t(x_t)$ would be proportional to the posterior density of $x_t$ (assuming $x\mapsto h_t(x)$ to be integrable) where $x_t$ is the parameter and $\cV_t$ the observation.
+Note that the observations are dropped from the notation as they are fixed throughout (the same convention is used for example in \cite{cappe2005springer}; Section 3.1.4 in there).
+In case of hidden Markov models, a rigorous proof that the conditioned latent process is an inhomogeneous Markov chain is given in Section 3.3 of \cite{cappe2005springer} and the same argument can adapted to formally justify \eqref{eq:kappastar}.

-We now explain how $h_s$ can be computed recursively for a directed tree, starting from the leaves back to the roots.
-Firstly, for any vertex connected to a leaf, we define
+It is well known how $h_s$ can be computed recursively starting from the leaves back to the root.
+These recursive relations have reappeared in many papers, see for instance \cite{Felsenstein1981}, \cite{briers2010smoothing}, \cite{Guarniero2017} and \cite{Heng2020}.
+This recursive computation is known as the {\it Backward Information Filter (BIF)}.
+Firstly, for any leaf vertex $v$ we define